 Like most luxury hotels, the Fairmont charges for wifi – expect at the Fairmont Banff Springs!
 Used to be, you had register to be a Fairmont President’s Club member to score wifi.
 Not any more.
 Still, if you register you get complimentary newspapers and magazines from around the world (via the PressReader electronic service).
 Joining is free, so if you’re a Fairmont fan, it makes sense so you can snag extra perks.

-The Stanley Thompson 18-hole course is one of the world’s most beautiful and has these optical illusions created by the surrounding mountains.
-That’s impressive and all if you’re golfer, but if you’re not, it’s still worth checking out the course.
+A round of golf at Fairmont Banff Springs is a bucket list item for many visitors.
+The Stanley Thompson 18-hole golf course is one of the world’s most beautiful and has these optical illusions created by the surrounding mountains.
+That’s impressive and all if you’re golfer, but if you’re not, it’s still worth checking out the Banff Springs golf course.
 Why?
 Animals love the wide open spaces of the green.
 Take a complimentary shuttle down to the course from the hotel for a lovely scenic drive.
 From there, you can tuck into proper barbecue at Stanley’s Smokehouse or do a golf cart tour around the stunning course, possible viewing elk, deer and even bears!
 Not to worry, they close the course when dangerous wildlife won’t budge.

 Nothing’s worse then walking into a hotel gym and seeing it’s smaller than your walk-in closet.
 (Not my closet, but a rich person’s.)
-The gym here is sizeable with all the machines, cardio equipment and free weights you could ask for.
-Even better, they have decent fitness classes led by certified instructors.
+The gym here is as sizeable as any in Banff, with all the machines, cardio equipment and free weights you could ask for.
+In a room separate from the main gym, Fairmont Banff offers daily (decent) fitness classes led by certified instructors.
 I had my butt kicked at a Saturday interval class and the yoga isn’t a snoozer either.
 Forgot your gear?
 Take advantage of the Fairmont Fit Program to have gym shoes, workout gear, plus a yoga mat delivered to your room at no charge.

 Proximity to Banff Hot Springs Pool

 Here’s a little local secret: many Bow Valley residents aren’t fans of Banff Upper Hot Springs.
 They think it’s too touristy and isn’t hot enough.
-While I still like me a thermal soak, I have to admit the outdoor pool at Fairmont Banff Springs is amazing.
+While I still like me a thermal soak, I have to admit the outdoor pool at Fairmont Banff Springs is more up my alley.
 It’s the perfect temperature, has tons of noodles to float with and boasts prettier views than the Hot Springs.
-Naturally, the pool is complimentary for guests, but you can buy a pass in 3, 6 or 12-month bundles to use the pool and fitness facilities as often as you like.
+Naturally, the Fairmont Banff Springs pool is complimentary for guests, but you can buy a pass in 3, 6 or 12-month bundles to use the pool and fitness facilities as often as you like.

-Not many hotels sport their own bowling alley, but you’ll find four lanes of five-pin bowling here.
-Even if you’re not a guest, you can use the space for kiddie birthday parties and group outings.
-If you are a guest, you’ll want to take advantage of their Kids @ The Castle programming for nature safaris, horseback riding, treasure hunts and loads more.
+Not many hotels sport their own bowling alley, but you’ll find four lanes of five-pin bowling at Fairmont Banff.
+Even if you’re not a guest, you can use the space for kiddie birthday parties and group outings in Banff.
+If you are a guest, you’ll be spoiled of choice with all their summer and holiday family activities.
+Take advantage of their Kids @ The Castle programming for nature safaris, horseback riding, treasure hunts and loads more.

 How to get what you want at a fancy hotel